Food for function or pleasure is a non-starter; you can have your cake and eat it, metaphorically speaking, of course.

 You can have your cake and eat it, metaphorically speaking, of course; there is no strong case against anti-nutrients in the discussion of food for function or pleasure.
 Neither do the oxylates in spinach cause kidney stones.

-There is no doubt whatsoever that there is a tiny group, less than 1% of people who cannot tolerate gluten even in small quantities; it causes a very serious disease called coeliac sprue.
+There is no doubt whatsoever that there is a tiny group, less than 1% of people who cannot tolerate gluten even in small quantities; it causes a very serious bowel disease called coeliac sprue.

 Yet reading the media it would seem that many so-called experts would have everybody avoid all foods that contain the protein in flour called gluten; it gives bread its unique properties.
+Instead they are encouraged to eat ultra-refined grains.

 Read more about its structure and function at this meaning of gluten page.

-Interestingly and importantly, you can give this whole controversy the miss by simply baking your own sourdough bread.
+Interestingly and importantly you can give this whole controversy the miss by simply baking your own sourdough bread.
 A bacterial culture that you grow in your own kitchen acts as a pre-ferment, digesting the gluten even before it reaches the small intestine.

 Bake your own sourdough bread.
 Can I let you into a little secret?
 There's a massive markup, nearly nine times.
+The profit margins on "health foods" is far higher.
 Make it yourself; it takes only five-minutes every day.
-The taste is simply divine, fulfilling all the criteria of food for function or pleasure.

 Researchers found that commercial honey in Germany[3] does indeed have a very high glycemic index; but those varieties from small beekeepers which are unprocessed and rich in pollen astonishingly have a low GI.